 Jennifer M. Fernandez

-Before coming to Penn Law, she served as a staff attorney at Queens Legal Services in the Domestic Violence Family Law Advocacy Project and the Tenants Rights Coalition; and at Neighborhood Defender Service of Harlem in the Civil Defense Practice.
+Before coming to Penn Law, she served as a public interest attorney at Queens Legal Services in the Domestic Violence Family Law Advocacy Project and the Tenants Rights Coalition; and at Neighborhood Defender Service of Harlem in the Civil Defense Practice.
 She has represented individual and group clients in a variety of complex, urgent legal proceedings involving prevention of eviction for families; affirmative litigation for tenant building services; preservation of public benefits and housing; collateral consequences of criminal proceedings; and custody, child support, divorce, and family offense proceedings for survivors of domestic violence.
-She clerked for Judge Lawrence H. Ecker of the New York State Supreme Court, Ninth Judicial District.
-She has also served as a law clerk at a Manhattan-based employment law firm.

 - Public Interest

 Clinical Supervisor and Lecturer of Civil Practice Clinic, Penn Law School (2018- Present)